Dear Evan Hansen

 DEAR EVAN HANSEN is recommended for ages 13 and up; subject matter includes bullying and suicide, which could be sensitive subjects for young audience members.

-BEN PLATT - Evan
+NOAH GALVIN - Evan

 LAURA DREYFUSS - Zoe

 After having played Zoe in the DC and Off-Broadway production, Laura is so excited to see Dear Evan Hansen move to Broadway!
 Her past acting credits include Once (Broadway); Hair (Broadway and first national tour); What’s it all About?
 (Off-Broadway); and she played Madison McCarthy on the sixth season of “Glee.”
 She has a BFA in theater from the Boston Conservatory.